shanshe/Z3660/z3660-firmware/CPLD/README.md

 Two versions here:

  * <b>DMA_WIP</b> is a "work in progress" (WIP) version, which works with Z3 DMA masters.
 Right now has some problems to boot, as it may need some reset before boot (maybe even power off-on cycles).
-CPU emulation has nothing to do with DMA (need some missing functions on emulation), so don't try it...
+This version only works with real cpus.
+CPU emulation has nothing to do with DMA (need some missing functions on emulation and a lot of test), so don't even try it...

  * <b>MASTER_no_DMA</b> version works with both, 060 and CPU emulation.
+Real cpu should be a 060 rev 6 as all firmware here is working only at 100 MHz.
+I have tried other frequencies, but only some "magic" frequencies work.
+ZTop app (z3660-drivers) will have some kind of frequency adjusment but right now this adjusment is internally disabled in this application.
+WIP.